link-discord/anti-nsfw-guide/guide/commands/set-logs.md

 # Set Logs

-Lets you set the logs channel you want the bot to send logs to.
+Lets you set the logs channel you want the bot to send logs to.<br />
 Everytime the bot filters a message it will send a message to the logs channel you have specified.

 ::: warning